 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 A graduate of Columbia University (PhD, 2006), Benjamin Martin is a cultural historian of twentieth-century Europe, with a particular focus on interwar Germany and Italy.
 He is the author of The Nazi-Fascist New Order for European Culture (Harvard University Press, 2016), a study of how the German-Italian Axis sought to create a "New Order" in European cultural life in the late 1930s and during WWII.
-He has published on related topics in the Journal of Contemporary History and, most recently, in an edited volume on Swedish intellectual and cultural leaders' cooperation with Nazi Germany.
+He has published on related topics in the Journal of Contemporary History and in an edited volume on Swedish intellectual and cultural leaders' cooperation with Nazi Germany.
+His most recent article, on the Nazis' efforts to promote pan-European legal cooperation, is published in International Politics.
+In 2017 he also published shorter reflections on the history of the idea of European culture and on the European significance of the Swedish film star Zarah Leander.

-At Uppsala Univeristy, Martin works as researcher in the Department of History of Science and Ideas, where he also teaches several courses in intellectual and cultural history, including co-teaching a course on narrative and the uses of history.
+At Uppsala University, Martin works as researcher in the Department of History of Science and Ideas, where he also teaches several courses in intellectual and cultural history, including co-teaching a course on narrative and the uses of history.
 His current research, financed by the Swedish Foundation for Humanities and Social Sciences, uses the cultural treaties entered into by the major European powers as a historical source with which to explore the emergence of a global concept of culture in the twentieth century.
+This project, which makes use of methods associated with the digital humanities, is being pursued in close collaboration with HUMlab at Umeå University.

 Martin has presented on culture and politics in non-academic contexts, including presentations on Italian futurism at SFMOMA, on fascism and intellectuals at the Bard Music Festival, and in historical presentations for the cast and crew of Uppsala Stadsteater's productions of Sound of Music (2012) and Cabaret (2014), for which he also wrote program notes.